-Remediation in Reducing Adverse Impacts on the EMS Disabled by Adopting Tom Wheeler's "Fiber-First" Policy: Fiber Optics Broadband is a Necessity for EMS Disabled Communities and is the Best Solution to Bridge the Digital Divide
+Reducing Climate Change Impacts on EMS Disabled Communities by Adopting Tom Wheeler's "Fiber-First" Policy: Fiber Optics Broadband is a Necessity for EMS Disabled Communities and is the Best Solution to Bridge the Digital Divide

 Remediation in reducing the adverse impacts on the EMS disabled requires digital inclusion and digital equity.
 The only way that the promise of diversity and digital equity and digital inclusion can come true for EMS disabled Communities is to ensure wired connection to the home and at work and ensure they can achieve wireless exposure avoidance - the only recognized treatment/lifestyle alternative.